Lanzarote enjoys the warm, sunny and dry climate for which the Canary Islands are famous.

 Lanzarote weather averages and climate

-The Canary Islands are on the same latitude as southern Morocco and very close to the Western Sahara, but its weather is much cooler.
-This is mainly down to two factors: the northeasterly trade wind and the Canary Current.
+Although The Canary Islands are politically part of Spain, they are on the same latitude as Morocco and very close to the Western Sahara.
+However, the weather is much less extreme than that of north Africa because of two factors: the northeasterly trade wind and the Canary Current.

 When is the best time to visit Lanzarote?

 There is no bad month to visit Lanzarote.
 Europeans rightly think of it as a winter sunshine destination, but it is even more sunny in the summer, with pleasant breezes and ocean currents which take the edge off the hottest days.

 Lanzarote weather in January

 Reliable warmth keeps winter holidaymakers coming to Lanzarote throughout the year.
 It is one of the warmest resorts that is easily accessible from the UK in winter, both in terms of distance and cost, so it is with good reason that holiday flights to Lanzarote carry on flying throughout the year.

 Although there is more cloud in winter than in summer, southern and western resorts often enjoy warm, cloudless days at any time of year.
 Temperatures will reach the low twenties on most days.